- 1 For the outdoorsy type: Jackson Hole, Wyoming

 For the anti-party girl: Charleston, South Carolina

 If you’re the kind of girl who never needs to see a nightclub again, you’ll love Charleston’s casual-yet-cool scene.
 After dropping your bags at the brand-new, centrally located Hotel Bennett, take advantage of the (typically) beautiful weather by walking along the waterfront, snapping photos of the colorful mansions that make up Rainbow Row, then heading to King Street, which is lined with chic boutiques, antique shops, and galleries.
-A short walk from King Street, Hominy Grill is a local favorite for southern comfort food staples like biscuits and gravy and shrimp and grits (just don’t forget to order the Bloody Mary).
 If you’re craving the sand and sun, plan a half-day trip to Sullivan’s Island, followed by lunch at the Obstinate Daughter.
 For dinner, Husk and FIG are two beloved upscale spots where you’ll find elevated takes on regional dishes made with local ingredients.
 While there’s not a club in sight, the cocktail scene at the Gin Joint is cozy and intimate.